nbro/andz/md/SENTINEL.md

     - are short

-6. citations to resources used to implement an algorithm or data structure are provided at the beginning of each module.
+6. citations to resources used to implement an algorithm or data structure ar provided at the beginning of each module.

 7. the doc-strings of the files containing each data structure or algorithm contain a (good) introduction to what's being implemented.